Can money buy you happiness?

 I believe a lack of money creates stress.
 I also believe that constantly living beyond your means creates stress.
 If you only make $35,000 per year but are comfortable and content living at that level of income, then who’s to question your happiness.

 Living beyond your means is a problem and can happen at any income level.
-While it may be more prevalent at lower level, I have seen people who make really great incomes spend it all and more with terrible net worth statements.
+While it may be more prevalent at a lower level, I have seen people who make really great incomes spend it all and more with terrible net worth statements.

 If you think about it, stress and happiness are at opposite ends of the spectrum.
 It’s the stress created by money or a lack of it that really prevents happiness.
-The bottom line is its about living within your means and if your income does not support your means, then you may not be happy until you can figure out a way to increase your income.
+The bottom line is it’s about living within your means and if your income does not support your means, then you may not be happy until you can figure out a way to increase your income.

 I love this quote from David Chilton’s new book, The Wealthy Barber Returns, “When we desire things we can’t afford, that’s when we grow poorer regardless of income.
 When we are satisfied with what we have, that’s when we truly become wealthy.”

 Happiness is personal just like your values and thoughts around money are also personal.
 That’s also why financial planning is personal too.
-There is no cookie cutter approach to finding happiness.
+There is no cookie-cutter approach to finding happiness.
 Therefore, there is also no perfect correlation between money and happiness.
 That correlation is personal.

 For me, I’m not ashamed to say that there are a lot of things that make me happy and having money is one of them.
 I love money and I love what money can do for me and my family.
 Not everyone feels the same way.
 How do you feel?
 What do you think?